Sulochana Latkar

 Sulochana Latkar (born Rangu Diwan; 30 July 1928 – 4 June 2023), better known by her screen name Sulochana, was an Indian actress of Marathi and Hindi cinema, who acted in 50 films in Marathi and around 250 films in Hindi.
+She received accolades and honor throughout her career.
+In 1997, the V. Shantaram Lifetime Achievement Award was bestowed on her by the Government of Maharashtra.
+She has been honoured by the Government of India with Padma Shri for her contribution in the field of Arts.
+In 2009, she received the Maharashtra Bhushan, the highest civilian honour in the Indian state of Maharashtra.
+She epitomized the "mother" roles right from 1959 until the early 1990s.

-She was most known for her performances in Marathi films such as Sasurvas (1946), Meeth Bhakar (1949), Vahinichya Bangdya (1953), Dhakti Jaoo (1958) and Sangte Aika (1959) in the lead roles, as well as for the mother roles she played in Hindi cinema right from 1959 film Dil Deke Dekho to the year 1995.
-She and Nirupa Roy epitomized the "mother" roles right from 1959 until the early 1990s.
+She was most known for her performances in Marathi films such as Sasurvas (1946), Meeth Bhakar (1949), Vahinichya Bangdya (1953), Dhakti Jaoo (1958) and Sangtye Aika (1959) in the lead roles, as well as for the mother roles she played in Hindi cinema right from 1959 film Dil Deke Dekho to the year 1995.